THE FIRST SIGNS OF PREGNANCY

 4. SORE BREASTS

-Not every woman will experience sore breasts.
+Not every woman will actually experience sore breasts.
 I certainly didn’t in every pregnancy.

 There is no sure fire way to tell if you will get sore breasts or not.

-Some women describe it as a heavy feeling rather than sore.
+Some women describe sore breasts as a heavy feeling rather than sore.

 As your pregnancy progresses you will find that your breasts will enlarge and your areola may even darken in color.